albertosantini/chess-bet/README.md

 To use locally the app, you need to install [R][3] with the package [Shiny][4].

-After cloning the project, with the working directory set to project folder, type in R console:
+After cloning the project, with the working directory set to project folder, type the following commands in R console.

+Install the dependencies

+    install.packages(c("shiny", "XML", "gtools"))

+Then start the app chessBet

     require(shiny)
     runApp("chessBet")

-or
+or the app chessTeam4545

+    require(shiny)
     runApp("chessTeam4545")